c-w-a/SOEN287project/README.md

 - created adminSignUP.html, which allows a business to signup for an admin account.
 Done by Navpreet, inspired by code done by Lyne and Azmain.
 - created adminportal.html which is the login page for the admin.
 Worked on by Chris and Navpreet.

+Client Side
+- created userSignUp which lets the user create an account.
+Done by Lyne.
+- created userLogIn which is able to recognize if an email and password is associated with an account.
+Done by Lyne.
+- created userProfile where a user has their information displayed.
+They can edit their information, log out and delete their account for now.
+Done by Lyne.
+- created index which is the homepage of the website.
+It has the a button that either connects to the login or to the profile if the user is already logged in.
+There is a search bar and a place to request a service.
+Page done by Azmain.
+LogIn button done by Lyne.

+Here are the sources used for deliverabe #1:
+To handle a form submission:

+Jason Lengstorf, "Get Form Values as JSON," Learn With Jason, accessed October 31, 2024, https://www.learnwithjason.dev/blog/get-form-values-as-json.

+To get info from a form to a variable:

+"HTML DOM Input Email value Property," W3Schools, accessed October 31, 2024, https://www.w3schools.com/jsref/prop_email_value.asp.

+To do the display of services:

+"Display Dynamic Content HTML," Code Boxx, accessed October 31, 2024, https://code-boxx.com/display-dynamic-content-html/.

+Kevin Chisholm, "Dynamic HTML with JavaScript," Kevin Chisholm Blog, accessed October 31, 2024, https://blog.kevinchisholm.com/javascript/dynamic-html-with-javascript/.

 ## Features To Be Implemented For Next Deliverable:
 Business Side
 - Will need to create an array to store the business data given by admin in adminProfile, so that this data can then be used to display it on the website.